Updated January 2019

 All the staff, students and volunteers at Mabel Prichard School need to be well informed, well trained and adopt a consistent approach to promote positive behaviours at home and school.
 A close relationship is encouraged between home and school.

-Some children have a “behaviour programme” which is shared and developed with parents/carers.
+Some children have a “positive handling plan” which is shared and developed with parents/carers.

 Some of the strategies used at Mabel Prichard School to support positive behaviour:-

-- Counselling: Staff will speak with an individual child to help them over come their fears, control their anxiety and/or relax.
-Staff can seek professional advice from other agencies e.g. The Ark and See Saw after consultation with Social Services with parents / carers.
+4. Counselling: Staff will speak with an individual child to help them over come their fears, control their anxiety and/or relax.
+Staff can seek professional advice from other agencies e.g. LDCAMHs, Clear Sky and See Saw after consultation with Social Services and with parents / guardians.

-- Outside agencies: The school is able to call upon the support and advice of the Emotional and Behavioural Difficulties (E.B.D.)
-Outreach Team, Social Workers, SENSS, PCAHMS and Education Psychologists.
+5. Outside agencies: The school is able to call upon the support and advice of LDCAMHs, Social Workers, SENSS.

-- Reporting and recording: Some children have Risk Assessments - copies are kept in the Headteacher’s office.
-Some children have Behaviour Management Plans including ABC charts indicating any Physical Intervention – all shared with parents / carers.
+6. Reporting and recording: Some children have Risk Assessments.
+Some children have Positive Handling Plans which are all shared with parents and carers.
 All incidents of verbal and physical abuse are reported to the LA.
-All pupil accidents are recorded and reported to parents / carers.
+All pupil accidents are recorded and reported to parents and carers and the LA.
 All staff accidents are reported to the LA.
-All forms of Physical Intervention are recorded and stored in the Head’’s office
+All forms of Physical Intervention are recorded and stored in the bound book.

-Please read in conjunction with Physical Intervention Policy
+Please read in conjunction with Positive Handling Policy